6 things you should know before college

-Nutrition and Food Science taps into public interest of nutrition to health and fitness, and prepares you for a variety of careers in the field.
-It includes science-based courses, along with theoretical and practical training in specific skill areas such as nutrition counseling techniques, food safety, integrative nutrition and metabolism, and nutrition and the life cycle.
+Nutrition science explores nutrition’s impact on health and fitness and prepares you for a variety of careers in the field.
+You’ll enjoy science-based courses, along with theoretical and practical training in specific skill areas such as nutrition counseling techniques, food safety, integrative nutrition and metabolism, disease prevention and management.
+You’ll learn how to promote nutrition and healthy lifestyles for people of all ages.

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-This concentration is ideal if you are interested in becoming a practicing nutritionist or accredited dietitian, and includes specialty options in gerontology or childhood nutrition.
+This concentration is ideal if you are interested in becoming a practicing nutritionist or accredited dietitian.

 This is a great concentration for you if you are interested in graduate, medical, dental, or other professional degree programs.

-Majoring in Nutrition and Food Science opens doors for you in a wide array of career fields, from nutrition-based counseling to medicine to government and corporate consulting.
-Participation in community outreach, internships, volunteer activities, or cooperative education opportunities is highly recommended to enhance your career planning, skills, and development.
+Majoring in Nutrition Science opens doors for you in a wide array of career fields, from nutrition-based counseling to medicine to government and corporate consulting.
+You’ll have the opportunity to enhance your career planning, skills, and network by participating in community outreach, internships, and volunteer activities.

 For additional opportunities, please reach out to: